shaoshuai0102/sief/README.md

 This is a project to hijack sessions, and also a project to make your site safer, depending on the way you use it.

+## Philosophy

+* Do **NOT** steal cookies, only accept cookies from everywhere(xss, network eavsdropping, dns hijacking…)
+* Focus on the exploitation of session hijacking.

 ## Features

 * Request to an image to upload cookies stolen by xss/network eavsdropping/dns hijack/other.